 Our screening centers provide a range of services which includes nearly 40,000 mammograms performed annually to detect early signs of breast cancer.
 At the age of 40, women with no known breast problems should get a 3D screening mammogram to perform a general check of the breast tissue.
-Along with the screening, we conduct an assessment to provide a comprehensive look at an individual’s risk.
-Results of this risk assessment will be shared with your physician.
+Along with the screening, we conduct the Tyrer-Cuzick risk assessment to provide a comprehensive look at an individual’s risk of developing breast cancer over the course of her lifetime.
+Results of this risk assessment will be shared with your physician and can help determine whether additional testing or genetic counseling is needed.
 With life expectancy increasing and individual health status improving, the guidelines have also changed to recommend lifelong annual mammography screening.
 If any abnormalities are detected in the screening mammogram, a patient may be called back for a diagnostic mammogram or other exploratory procedures.
 When should I get a mammogram?

 Walk-in Wednesday at Excela Health is the easiest way to get a mammogram with no appointment required!
 Every Wednesday from 7 a.m. to 5 p.m., you can walk into one of our screening locations and receive a 3D mammogram without needing a doctor’s order.
 No insurance?
 Call 1-877-771-1234 prior to walking into one of our screening locations.

 While screening mammograms serve as the first line of detection, Excela Health provides a host of other diagnostic testing.

 | 3D mammography (Digital Breast Tomosynthesis)